Thanks To This Photo, We Know How

 While we're ready to brew up some strong tea to sip while watching season 2 of The Crown next month, there's someone out there who wants to ruin the ending for us.
 It's someone with intimate knowledge of how Claire Foy's character will triumph over her personal and political challenges in the end.
-Queen Elizabeth II (or her staff at least) has released a sweet portrait of herself and Prince Philip in honor of their 70th wedding anniversary on November 20.
+Queen Elizabeth II (or her staff at least) has released a sweet portrait of herself and Prince Philip in honour of their 70th wedding anniversary on 20th November.

 "The portraits, by British photographer Matt Holyoak of Camera Press, were taken in the White Drawing Room at Windsor Castle in early November," Buckingham Palace stated on the royal family's official Instagram.
 "In this first release, The Queen and His Royal Highness are framed by Thomas Gainsborough's 1781 portraits of George III and Queen Charlotte, who were married for 57 years."